christian-schlichtherle/fun-io/README.md

 + `fun-io-api`: The API provides interfaces for codes, transformations, sockets, stores, archive file stores et al.
 + `fun-io-scala-api`: The Scala API extends the Java API with operators and implicit conversions to improvie the user experience in Scala.
-+ `fun-io-bios`: The Basic Input/Output System (pun intended) provides basic implementations for encoding, transforming, storing or streaming data.
++ `fun-io-bios`: The Basic Input/Output System (pun intended) provides basic implementations of the Fun I/O API.
   + The `BIOS` class is a facade which provides the following `Codec` functions:
     + `serialization` serializes/deserializes objects using `ObjectOutputStream`/`ObjectInputStream`.
     + `xml` encodes/decodes objects using `XMLEncoder`/`XMLDecoder`.